How is a thatch roof installed?

 Popular posts from this blog

-What are the disadvantages of tile roofing?
+What are the advantages of thatch roof tiling?